codicate/recyclopedia/CONTRIBUTING.md

 - we will us scss modules to solve namespacing issue
 - But not frameworks like bootstrap and material ui, because they are too generic
+- absolute path doesn't work in scss, so use this instead `@import "/src/styles/...";